French outrage after Trump mimics gunmen

-Trump France: Outrage after US leader mimics Paris attackers
+French outrage after US President Trump mimics Paris attackers

 US President Donald Trump has outraged French opinion by suggesting the 2015 attacks on Paris could have been stopped by giving people guns.